- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 If you need cash in the next few years (or well-before age 59.5), there are likely better accounts to help you with those goals, instead of a Roth IRA.

 As mentioned, you are allowed to withdraw your contributions portion (not the growth) before retirement years, without penalty.
 For that reason, many people use Roth IRAs for both short-term and long-term goals.
-The contributions can serve as an added emergency fund.

 In my experience, however, I generally suggest that you use a Roth IRA for pure, long-term savings.
 I find that it is much simpler to coordinate your overall finances when each account has a specific role in your plan.